TDM — Table Implementation

-TDM enables the user to provision tables in a TDM task.
-To do that, the user can select 1 of the following 2 options:
+TDM enables users to provision tables in a TDM task.
+To do this, users can select one of the following two options:

-1. Business entities and referential data.
-The included tables are related to the task's business entities and are needed in the testing environment.
+1. Business Entities and referential data.
+The included tables are related to the task's Business Entities (BEs) and are required in the testing environment.

-2. Tables - TDM 9.x enables the option to select a list of tables from multiple DBs related to the source environment without any relation to a business entity.
+2. Tables — TDM V9.X provides the option to select a list of tables from multiple DBs that relate to the source environment, without any relation to a Business Entity.

-The user can either store the tables in Fabric for a later use or set the task's retention period to Do not retain in order to load the tables directly to the target environment without saving them to Fabric.
+Users can either store the tables in Fabric for later use or set the task's retention period to Do not retain in order to load the tables directly to the target environment without saving them to Fabric.

-Each table is stored in Fabric, whithin the TDM_TableLevel LU, as a separate LUI.
+Each table is stored in Fabric, within the TDM_TableLevel LU, as a separate LU Instance (LUI).
 Each execution is stored as a separate LUI (a separate data snapshot), as well as creates a separate LUI (snapshot).
-For example: Running 2 executions of a task that extract the Product_Mapping table would create 2 LUIs in the TDM_TableLevel LU in Fabric.
+For example, running two executions of a task to extract the Product_Mapping table would create two LUIs in the TDM_TableLevel LU in Fabric.

 The LUI format is as follows: